-AND WHEREAS, the school is directed, henceforth to take necessary corrective steps on the financial and other observations noted during the above evaluation process and submit the compliance report within 30 days from the date of this order to the D.D.E (PSB).
+AND WHEREAS, the school is directed, henceforth to take necessary corrective steps on the financial and other observations noted during the above evaluation process and submit the compliance status within 30 days from the date of this order to the D.D.E (PSB).

-Accordingly, it is hereby conveyed that the proposal of fee increase for the academic session 2018-19 of Venkateshwara Global School, (School ID-1413289), Sector-13, Rohini, New Delhi-110085 is rejected by the Director (Education).
+Accordingly, it is hereby conveyed that the proposal for fee increase for the academic session 2019-20 of Venkateshwara Global School, (School ID-1413289), Sector-13, Rohini, New Delhi-110085 has been accepted by the Director (Education) and the school is hereby allowed to increase fee by 5% to be effective from 01 July 2022.

-Further, the management of said school is hereby directed under section 24(3) of DSEAR 1973 to comply with the following directions:
+Further, the management of said school is hereby directed under section 24(3) of DSEA 1973 to comply with the following directions:

-- 1. Not to increase any fee in pursuance to the proposal submitted by school on any account for the academic session 2018-19 and if the fee is already increased and charged for the academic session 2018-19, the same shall be refunded to the parents or adjusted in the fee of subsequent months. - 2.
+- 1. To increase the fee only by the prescribed percentage from the specified date. - 2.
 To ensure payment of salary is made in accordance with the provision of Section 10(1) of the DSEA, 1973.
 Further, the scarcity of funds cannot be the reason for non-payment of salary and other benefits admissible to the teachers/ staffs in accordance with section 10 (1) of the DSEA, 1973.
-Therefore, the Society running the school must ensure payment to teachers/ staffs accordingly.
+Therefore, the Society running the school must ensure payment to teachers/ staffs accordingly. - 3.
+To utilize the fee collected from students in accordance with the provisions of Rule 177 of the DSER, 1973 and orders and directions issued by this Directorate from time to time